nsinhame/wallhaven-tg-bot/README.md

 **Automated wallpaper fetching and Telegram posting system with intelligent duplicate detection**

+**Note: Most of the code and documentation in this project was generated with AI assistance.**

 A sophisticated Python-based automation suite that fetches high-quality portrait wallpapers from Wallhaven.cc, stores metadata in MongoDB, and posts them to category-specific Telegram groups with SHA256 and perceptual hash duplicate detection.

 ---